 Most rust through damage starts out with something as simple as a chip from a piece of flying gravel, or a door ding that cracks the paint, which is why it is so important to give your car a wash and a once over periodically.

 A spot of touch-up paint now and then may take a few minutes and save hours of rust repair ten years from now.
-Read on for step by step instructions, or check out our YouTube video tutorial.
+Read on for step by step instructions, or check out our video tutorial below.

 You’ll need the following materials for this job:

 - Angle grinder and flapper wheels

 - Body filler

 - Various grade sandpaper (80, 400, 600, 1000, 2000)

 - 2k clear coat paint (available in aerosol cans)

 - Masking materials (paper and tape)